pwittchen/dockerw/README.md

 # dockerw
 docker wrapper bash script template

-you can use it to simplify bash commands related to docker in your project and make them more readable
+you can use it to simplify bash commands related to docker in your project, make them shorter, more readable and avoid typing redundant information (like container name)

 ## installation